19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 “Court” means the High Court;

-“public accountant” has the same meaning as in section 2 of the Accountants Act 2004 (Act 4 of 2004).
+“public accountant” has the same meaning as in section 2 of the Accountants Act (Cap.
+2).

 Disqualification for appointment as receiver